julianzaidi/Project-IFT6266/README.md

 # Project-IFT6266
-Repository for the Deep Learning Project of the course IFT6266 - Caption Assisted in Painting
+Repository for the Deep Learning Project of the course IFT6266 - Conditional Image Generation